brucellino/upgraded-adventure/_posts/2025-07-14-system-dependency.md

 A second consideration is whether there is a direct feedback loop between the end users of the services offered by the infrastructure and those who actually pay for it (the customer).
 In the absence of such a loop, the sustainability of the infrastructure, depending on its continued viability, requires arduous measurement and reporting of the customer satisfaction and usage metrics, which inevitably drives up the cost and reduces the efficiency.
 Instead, what if the infrastructure provider itself provided services _directly to the customer_?
-In SANREN's case, these are typically the Information Technology departments of the institutes served by the network.
+In SANREN's case, these are typically the Information Technology departments of the institutes served by the network[^asaudit].
 These IT organisations are comprised of IT professionals, with their budget directly allocated to IT services _for the institute_.
 Part of their mission is usually to protect the network and IT resources associated with them, either within their institute or across the network in the case of research and scientific collaborations.